alramirezca/ATRACKCS/README.md

 ### The tracks are performed using these steps:

 1. **overlapping priority** principle: for any MCS at time `t`, the MCS with the highest percentage of overlap at time `t+1` "wins" and is associated with it.
-2. The MCS with the lowest percentage of overlap at time `t+1` could form a track on their own, and waits to be associated in the next iteration between `t+1` and `t+2`.
+2. The MCS with the lowest percentage of overlap at time `t+1` could form a track on their own, and is left to be associated in the next iteration between `t+1` and `t+2`.
-3. No merging or splitting is allowed, any MCS at time `t` can only be linked to one MCS at time `t+1`, similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
+3. No merging or splitting is allowed, any MCS at time `t` can only be linked to one MCS at time `t+1`.
+Similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
 4. All tracks that do not get updated during the `t` - `t+1` process terminate.
 This assumes that no gap in the track is allowed.

 ![](joss/resume_atrackcs_2.png)

- The algorithm can be adapted to the needs of MCS detection, as it allows parameterization of the Tb and P (no required).
+ The algorithm can be adapted to the needs of the MCS detection, as the user is allowed to define the thresholds of Tb and P (no required).
 ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological and climatological fields.

 ## Input Data